drigberg/taskmaster/README.md

 - `docker-compose up`: run the app
 - `docker-compose stop`: stop the app
 - `docker-compose exec app npm run db-setup-dev`: create and fill database tables
+    - You'll need to run this every time you restart the app, as the local database does not persist after being shut down.
+    - NOTE: This command must be run from a separate tab while the app is running!

 ## Summary